ethan-luxton/reading-notes/day1.md

     Learning markdown syntax

-    1. "#" for bold and header text
+    1. "#" for bold and header text.
     2. "!" for links
     3. Code snippets
     4. Image links and hyperlinks